polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-http-requests.md

 This guide steps through making an HTTP request using an offchain workeR, to GET or POST data offchain.

 Off-chain workers (**OCW** for short) were introduced to extend oracle-like capabilities for Substrate blockchains.
-Because a blockchain does not have access to data outside its own network, oracles are a useful tool to enable interactions between on and off-chain worlds.
+Because a blockchain does not have access to data outside its own network, oracles are a useful tool to enable interactions between on and offchain worlds.

 In this guide we will look through retrieving the price of bitcoin from the `cryptocompare` API as well as submitting data via an OCW API.